tytydraco/yessleep/out/A_cryptid_lured_my_little_sister_I_should_have_saved_her_Maybe_I_still_can.md

 I now believe that that night, the night the dreams stopped, was the night I damned my little sister.

  I’ll call her “Chloe” because I don’t want to expose our identities.
 Chloe was the name of a doll she doted on and played with all the time, so it feels right.
 Chloe is the spitting image of my mom; I don’t think she got a drop of my Dad’s DNA.
 She’s intelligent, curious, and unflappably sweet.
 She was probably my parents’ favorite, and I don’t say that with any jealousy.
 She was their “miracle baby” who came 9 years after me, when my parents thought another kid wasn’t in the cards.
 I liked being a big brother, when things were still the way they were supposed to be.
 But since the accident, I wasn’t there for her.
 I can admit that now, even if I couldn’t at the time.

 A couple days after my dreams ended, my dad’s car broke down and had to be brought to the shop.
 We had another car, an old POS that my grandpop left us, but my dad didn’t trust it enough to drive to and from Philly every day.
 I argued with him, telling him to just get a rental, which of course led to a lecture about how hard he was working for the family.
 Which, of course, led to him grilling me about my lack of internships, community service, or even a summer job.
 I don’t remember exactly what I yelled back at him, I truly don’t, but when I saw the look on his face, I knew I’d gone too far.
 I couldn’t say sorry or that I didn’t mean it.
 I just went off to my room.
 Later, I simply told him that I’d do what he asked.

 That’s how I started dropping Dad off at the train station early in the morning, then driving straight to Chloe’s summer camp for drop off.
 That was the first time in a while I’d been with my sister without TV or phones or video games to distract.
 I don’t know why that made me so uncomfortable.

 “I heard you and Dad fighting again.
-What did you do this time?” she asked, quite genuinely, no judgment.
+What did you do this time?” she asked, quite genuinely, without judgment.

 “Don’t worry about that.
 It was nothing.”

 “Was it about-“

 “Hey, c’mon, Chloe.
 I said drop it.”

 We drove in silence after that.
 I pulled up to her summer camp.
-I got out and opened her door for her, helping her stand down and get her backpack on.
+I got out and opened her door for her, helping her climb down and get her backpack on.
 I turned to go.

 “What can only happen after a rainstorm?” she asked out of nowhere.